openjournals/joss/docs/submitting.md

 ### What we mean by research software

 JOSS publishes articles about research software.
 This definition includes software that: solves complex modeling problems in a scientific context (physics, mathematics, biology, medicine, social science, neuroscience, engineering); supports the functioning of research instruments or the execution of research experiments; extracts knowledge from large data sets; offers a mathematical library, or similar.
-While useful for many areas of research, pre-trained machine learning models are not in-scope for JOSS.
+While useful for many areas of research, pre-trained machine learning models and notebooks are not in-scope for JOSS.

 ### Substantial scholarly effort